RESEARCH AND ADVOCACY MANAGER

-The compensation package includes a salary of $60,000 - $65,000 based on experience and competitive benefits.
+The compensation package includes a package includes a salary of $63,000 and competitive benefits:

 - Variety of paid time off offerings, including paid vacation

-When the time is right, Dance/NYC will be shifting into a hybrid of remote and in-person work, per New York State Guidelines.
-Because Dance/NYC only serves the five boroughs of New York City and surrounding counties of Bergen, Hudson, Rockland, Westchester, Nassau and Suffolk; and the City of Yonkers, Dance/NYC is only recruiting cultural workers who are based in this geographic area and able to commute to Dance/NYC’s offices and events regularly.
+Dance/NYC is operating as a hybrid of remote and in-person work.
+Because Dance/NYC serves the five boroughs of New York City and surrounding counties of Bergen, Hudson in New Jersey State, and Rockland, Westchester, Nassau and Suffolk counties in New York State; and the City of Yonkers, Dance/NYC is only recruiting cultural workers who are living in this geographic area and able to commute to Dance/NYC’s offices and events regularly.

-Dance/NYC’s offices are located on the Ground Floor of the Mertz Gilmore Foundation, 218 East 18th Street, New York, NY 10003 in Gramercy.
+Dance/NYC’s offices are located on the Garden Floor (ground floor) of the Mertz Gilmore Foundation, 218 East 18th Street, New York, NY 10003 in Gramercy.
 Access to the Garden Floor entrance includes a two-step descent.
-A lift to the entrance is also available.
-Dance.NYC offices are accessible and an accessible bathroom is available onsite.
+A lift to the entrance and an accessible bathroom is available onsite.
 Elevators are not available in the building.